quantapix/qnarre/docs/advanced_tf/narrative.md

 - while easily convertable, they are different from the more general `SparseTensor`s as they only allow "ragged edges"
 - from an implementation point of view, `RaggedTensors` are efficiently represented as `composite tensor`s consisting of 1) a packed sequence of values and 2) a list of indices (effectively "row lengths")

-- needless to say, these new composite tensors are purpose-fitted for our sample text processing problem
+- needless to say, these new composite tensors are purpose-fitted to our sample text processing problem
 - one significant advantage of their specific design is the fluid nature of their "duality"
-- on one hand they can be viewed just as a simple vector of values, for efficient graph ops
+- on one hand, they can be viewed just as a simple vector of values, for efficient graph ops
-- on the other hand they can be used as handy "masks" to selectively extract just the right values from dense tensors
+- on the other hand, they can be used as handy "masks" to selectively extract just the right values from dense tensors
 - in order to demonstrate their use, we set our objective here to arrive to a model representable by the [graph](./ragged.pdf)

 - just as before, we need to prep our environment in order to run any meaningful code